 1. Ideal soap dishes:

 ...can come in a variety of designs, colours and materials so you are spoilt for choice, no matter if you don't have a shower nook/ledge, or use a bath !
-We have left links for you if you hover over the photos, where we could find suitable ones, but obviously do your homework before you decide to purchase from that external website.
-None of these are endorsed, only what we have found would work with our shampoo bars.
+These are what we have found would work with our shampoo bars.
+Please do your homework before you decide to purchase from external website.

 1. Pyramid Soap dish: ceramic, an interesting and effective way to keep the soap hovering above the water!
 2. Wall mounted slatted dish: (suction pad), stainless steel - you can't go wrong with that!
 3. Zig Zag Soap dish: silicone, very effective to keep your bar dry.

 4. Bath mounted soap dish: brass.
-5.Wall mounted slatted dish:(concealed screw), matt finish to stainless steel 6.
-Slat soap dish: timber, this is a great design but wood needs upkeep and because of this we aren't big fans.
+5.Slatted dish:(concealed screw), matt finish to stainless steel.
+An equivalent that we provide can be found here.
+6. Slat soap dish: timber, this is a great design but wood needs upkeep and because of this we aren't big fans.
 Wood is a porous material and will keep expanding and shrinking every time it gets wet & dries.
 So you'll need to make sure it is well oiled before use, and will need to keep oiling them to prevent wood rot, splintering & cracking over time.
 It's also important to limit shower over spray and ensure the bottom doesn't sit in a pool of water.
 Unless you're committed to the upkeep don't get it.